 The Solution: Your approach should be twofold.
 Firstly, look for accessories like lampshades and chairs that can be easily moved and restyled in different rooms as their purpose changes.
 Secondly, if you do invest in large pieces of furniture, focus on entertainment.
 You'll use a media console or outdoor furniture in the short-term when entertaining friends and long-term if you grow your family.

-"This California-cool piece is perfect for any home and serves as a fun yet simple accent chair," the pair tells us.
+"This California-cool piece is perfect for any home, and serves as a fun yet simple accent chair," the pair tells us.
 Style it in the corner of a master bedroom, and then move it into the nursery as your needs change.

 The Family Home

 The Scenario: You're established in your career and have a flexible budget, but you want to buy inexpensive items that are suited to the wear and tear of family life.
-You've splashed out on quality, statement items and are looking to master the high-low mix.
+You've splashed out on quality statement items and are looking to master the high/low mix.

 The Solution: Focus on buying items for high-traffic areas of the home.
 For example, a jute rug is hardy and will protect an entryway or hallway carpet from wearing.
 It's also crucial to focus on storage to keep toys and accessories tidy.
-A simple white bookshelf can be repurposed multiple ways.
+A simple white bookshelf can be repurposed so many ways.

-"A bookshelf like this could be used unconventionally as a built-in shoe rack for your closet.
+"An IKEA bookshelf like this could be used unconventionally as a built-in shoe rack for your closet.
 It's spacious, versatile, and aesthetically pleasing."

 The Refined Home

 The Scenario: You've accrued a considerable collection of furniture, including high-end pieces, and you want your home to look refined and cohesive.
-Your space is outfitted with a few modern luxuries and you decorate for you and your S.O. rather than the family.
+Your space is outfitted with a few modern luxuries, and you decorate for you and your S.O. rather than the family.